CSCAR/workshop-stata-intro/stata_markdown/02-basics.md

 <</dd_do>>
 ~~~~

-Note that there must be a space before the `//` if it comes after a command:
+There must be a space before the `//` if it comes after a command:

 ~~~~
 <<dd_do>>